tst-irfan/rest_go/README.md

 - **types:** Stores type definitions that are shared and used throughout the application, ensuring consistency and clarity.
 - **middlewares:** This directory holds middleware functions used to intercept and process incoming requests before they reach the main application logic.
 - **routers:** Here, you'll find router configurations responsible for directing incoming requests to the appropriate controllers or handlers.
+- **docs**: Contains configuration files for Swagger documentation generation, enabling the automatic generation of API documentation.

 ### Files
 - **main.go:** Serves as the entry point for the application, orchestrating the initialization and startup processes.